SimonSchirber/UWBWebsite/docs/report.md

 - ESP32 Wrover
 - Qorvo DWM300 (1 Initiator, 1 Tag)

-This hardware was then put together on a breadboard which had a push button and green LED to represent a controller which would be replaced by a phone and interactable controls screen in the future.
-The button was used to calibrate the controller to indicate when it was aligned with the room, and to interacte/toggle the smart lights that were used during testing.
+This hardware was assembled on a breadboard which had a push button and green LED to represent a controller.
+This button would be replaced by a phone and interactable controls screen in the future.
+The button was used to calibrate the controller to indicate how it was aligned with the room, and to interacte/toggle the smart lights that were used during testing.

 <p align='center'>
   <img width="200" src="./media/controller.png" alt="IMU drift">